au-to-pi-lot/nexari/README.md

 2. Open the `config.yml` file and update the values:
    - Replace `your_discord_bot_token_here` with your actual Discord bot token.
    - Replace `your_discord_client_id_here` with your actual Discord client ID.
-   - Update `models/model.bin` with the actual path to your model file.
+   - Update the `llms` section with your chosen LLM provider's details.
    - Adjust other settings as needed (see comments in the file for explanations).

 3. The `config-example.yml` file contains explanations for all available settings.
 Refer to it for more information on configuring your bot.